 It’s great for new businesses because it enables brands to hire people, teach other people about themselves and increase their reach.

 You will see many teens or freshly graduated young talented adults on there looking for jobs or just exploring their creative side.

-The easiest way to create high quality content is republishing and rewriting it!
+The easiest way to create high-quality content is by republishing and rewriting it!